CongLeSolutionX/xAI/README.md

 # xAI
-This is a collection of sample client apps interacting with the xAI API
+This is a collection of sample client apps interacting with the Grok API.